rodprogramdev/100-days-of-code/log.md

 # Day 48: January 3, 2018
 Progress: I was able to learn how to use a box-shadow generator today, learned the transform property, and was able to finish the animated navigation.
 I'm still conceptualizing a logo for the landing page.
 Thinking about using GIMP for creating the logo.

+# Day 49: January 4, 2018
+Progress: Working on the popup page, learned how to use the hyphens property and column properties.
+Still need work on the functionality.